dbcook/openrocket-database/README.md

 historical information reported directly from Myke Bergenske on [this blog post by Chris Michielssen](http://modelrocketbuilding.blogspot.com/2011/03/some-mri-mpc-and-avi-questions-answered.html)

-MRI was started by Myke Bergenske of Wisconsin (later the owner of AVI).
+MRI was started by Myke Bergenske of Wisconsin, who later was the owner of AVI.
 Myke may have acquired Central Rocket Company from Richard Goldsmith in the early 1960s per a post from Terry Dean on oldrocketforum.com on 11 June 2007.
 Myke subsequently made some kind of deal with General Mills circa 1969, leading to MRI being morphed into MPC,